The Differences and Similarities of Restorative Justice and Mediation

 PBIS tells us we need consistency and clear expectations.
 RP gives us circles, routines, and language that make those things real.

+Both PBIS and RP want the same outcomes.
 PBIS helps us measure whether it’s working.
 RP helps us make it work in a way that builds community.

 Applying Mindfulness in Schools Through Restorative Practices and Circles

-In Restorative Practices we apply mindfulness every time we sit down to participate in a Circle or a Restorative Conversation. .
+In Restorative Practices we apply mindfulness every time we sit down to participate in a circle or a restorative conversation.
 In fact, mindfulness is essential for the success of a restorative process in a number of ways–through active listening, speaking from the heart, and remaining open to others' truths.

 Building Capacity to Address Conflict and Create Community Resiliency